 4th.
-Thence northerly curving to the left on the arc of a circle of 5,623.14 feet radius whose radius drawn westerly from the western extremity of the preceding course forms an angle of o degrees 42 minutes 48 sec-onds to the north from the western prolongation of sac-course for 80 feet along the bulkhead-line of the Harlem river. sth.
-Thence easterly on a line forming an angle of o stn.
+Thence northerly curving to the left on the arc of a circle of 5,623.14 feet radius whose radius drawn westerly from the western extremity of the preceding course forms an angle of o degrees 42 minutes 48 sec-onds to the north from the western prolongation of said course for 80 feet along the bulkhead-line of the Harlem sth.
 Thence easterly on a line forming an angle of o degrees 6 minutes 7 seconds to the south with the eastern prolongation of the radius of the preceding course drawn through its northern extremity for 309.21 feet.

 6th.
-Thence southerly deflecting 98 degrees 39 minutes 19 seconds to the right for 20.94 feet.
+Thence southerly deflecting 98 degrees 39 minutes 19 seconds to the right for 20.92 feet.

 7th.
 Thence easterly for 233.72 feet to the point of beginning.